California Department of Forestry and Fire Protection: Air program

 CAL FIRE owns its own fleet of air tankers, tactical aircraft and helicopters, which are managed under the Aviation Management Program.
 Additional aviation resources are leased by the department when needed.
 All of the fixed wing aircraft, while owned by CAL FIRE, are piloted and maintained by DynCorp International.
-The CAL FIRE Air Program is one of the largest non-military air programs in the country, consisting of twenty-three (23) Grumman S-2 Tracker (S-2T version) 1,200 gallon fixed wing turboprop air tankers, fourteen (14) North American Rockwell OV-10 Bronco fixed wing turboprop air tactical aircraft and twelve (12) Bell UH-1H Super Huey helicopters.
-CAL FIRE has also now begun operating new Sikorsky S-70i Firehawk helicopters for aerial firefighting support including water drops and is planning to acquire up to twelve (12) of these rotorcraft to replace the aging Bell UH-1H Super Huey fleet.
-From the thirteen (13) air attack and ten (10) helitack bases located statewide, aircraft can reach most fires within 20 minutes.
+The CAL FIRE Air Program is one of the largest non-military air programs in the country, consisting of 23 Grumman S-2 Tracker (S-2T version) 1,200 gallon fixed wing turboprop air tankers, seven Lockheed-Martin C-130H Hercules 4,000 gallon fixed-wing turboprop air tankers (in service in 2025), 14 North American Rockwell OV-10 Bronco fixed wing turboprop air tactical aircraft and 12 Bell UH-1H Super Huey helicopters.
+CAL FIRE has also now begun operating new Sikorsky S-70i Firehawk helicopters for aerial firefighting support including water drops and is planning to acquire up to 12 of these rotorcraft to replace the aging Bell UH-1H Super Huey fleet.
+From the 13 air attack and ten 10 helitack bases located statewide, aircraft can reach most fires within 20 minutes.

 Aircraft are a prominent feature of CAL FIRE, especially during the summer fire season.
 Both fixed- and rotary-wing aircraft are employed.
 Helicopters (also known as rotorcraft or rotary wing aircraft) are used to transport firefighting "Helitack Crews" into fire areas.
 They also drop water and retardant chemicals on fires.
 Fixed-wing aircraft are used for command, observation, and to drop retardant chemicals on fires.

 CAL FIRE contracted in the past with 10 Tanker Air Carrier for three years' of exclusive use of their McDonnell Douglas DC-10-10 heavy air tanker known as Tanker 910 for aerial firefighting at a cost of $5 million per year.
 Additional access was also provided to DC-10-30 air tankers, being Tanker 911 and Tanker 912.
 In 2014 Tanker 910 was retired; however, 10 Tanker Air Carrier continues to currently operate several DC-10-30 air tankers.

 On October 7, 2014, a CAL FIRE S-2T air tanker crashed while fighting the Dog Rock Fire in Yosemite National Park.
 The pilot was killed.

 Communications

 CAL FIRE uses several enterprise IT systems to manage operations.
-Altaris CAD, a computer-assisted dispatch system made by Northrop Grumman, is employed by each unit's emergency command center (ECC) to track available resources and assignments.
-This is made possible through the use of an automatic vehicle locating (AVL) system which provides vehicle location, data communication, and dispatching through a mobile data computer (MDC) and a multi-network switching system in over 1200 vehicles statewide.
+Altaris Computer-Assisted Dispatch (CAD), made by Northrop Grumman, is employed by each unit's Emergency Command Center (ECC) to track available resources and assignments.
+This is made possible through the use of an automatic vehicle locating system which provides vehicle location, data communication, and dispatching through a mobile data terminal (MDT) and a multi-network switching system in over 1200 vehicles statewide.
 Each operational unit has a stand-alone system which includes detailed address and mapping information.